 A wide range of optional modules in French and francophone culture, history, literature, theatre, politics and film enhance your learning, and provide you with an in-depth knowledge of the country.
 You will have the opportunity to study with staff who are internationally recognised experts in French-speaking literature, history and culture; including the literature of the French Caribbean; French children’s books and publishing; 20th century French history; Medieval literature, history and art, as well as translation studies.

 In your English Literature modules, you will read more of authors and genres that you may already know (from tragedy to Gothic, from Shakespeare and Dickens to Plath and Beckett).
 But you will also encounter aspects of literary studies that you may not know so well, from children’s literature to publishing studies and the history of the book.
 Our academics have published research on everything from medieval poetry to contemporary Caribbean and American fiction.
 As you progress through your degree, your module choices become more diverse and specialised: you can do archive work on Studying Manuscripts, or look at the politics of literature in Writing Global Justice.
-Everyone in our department, from new lecturers to professors, teaches at every level of the degree: this gives you the benefit of our expertise and makes you part of the conversation about our research and its impact outside the classroom.
+Everyone in the Department of English Literature, from new lecturers to professors, teaches at every level of the degree: this gives you the benefit of our expertise and makes you part of the conversation about our research and its impact outside the classroom.
 We place a strong emphasis on small-group learning within a friendly and supportive environment.
 In your first and second years, you will have a mix of lectures (which can be quite large) and seminars (which will never have more than 16 people).

 An integral part of the course is the opportunity for you to spend up to a year in a French-speaking country, either studying at a partner institution through the Erasmus+ programme, undertaking a work placement or working as a British Council language teaching assistant.
 It enables you to directly immerse yourself in the culture and develop your language to a near-native level.
 Modules in the second year will prepare you for studying abroad, equipping you with the skills and knowledge required to work and live in a different culture.